Thimphu FC

-Thimphu Football Club was a football club from Bhutan, based at the Changlimithang Stadium.
+Thimphu Football Club is a Bhutanese football club based in Thimphu that plays in the Bhutan Premier League.

 History

-The club finished in a qualifying position during the 2001 season and were then drawn in Group A along with Paro and Drukpol.
-They managed a win against Paro and then drew with Drukpol to top the group and qualified for the semifinals.
-Although they lost to Samtse in the semifinals, they beat Drukpol in the third place final to finish third overall.

-Thimpu also participated in 2002, although their final position is not known.
-The only known result involving Thimpu is a 5–1 victory over Drukpol.
-In 2015, Thimphu became the first Bhutanese club to hire a foreign coach when they hired Fabio Lopez.
-However, the Italian coach resigned from the club without coaching a single game due to difficulty in adjusting to change in life style from his native Italy.
+In 2015, Thimphu became the first Bhutanese club to hire a foreign coach, Fabio Lopez.
+However, the Italian coach resigned from the club without coaching a single match, due to difficulties adapting to the lifestyle changes from his native country.
 The two foreign players signed under coach Lopez remained in the squad for the 2015 season.